 Solving crimes in a fictional story is one way to get you into the right mindset.
-It’s not your fault you got stuck in this office with a jerk for a Sergeant.
+It’s not your fault you got stuck in this office with a jerk for a editor.
 Just remember: we are like your coaches, helping you solve crimes and survive your terrible boss.

 The more you practice at active learning the less stressful it becomes, so let's help decrease the stress by trying another problem.